Durham College, Oxford: Disestablishment

 The buildings of the college were regranted to the Dean of Durham, who kept it on in much the same form, with a rector, six fellows, and four 'inferior fellows'.
 George Clyff, the senior fellow of the college, was appointed as rector, but does not seem to have taken his responsibilities seriously, and the college did not survive.

-In 1541, Henry VIII proposed founding a university in Durham using the funds of the College, but the plans were scaled down to a grammar school, with a headmaster and assistant master paid from Cathedral funds.
+In 1541, Henry VIII proposed founding a university in Durham using the funds of the college, but the plans were scaled down to a grammar school, with a headmaster and assistant master paid from Cathedral funds.

-The College buildings were again surrendered to the crown in March 1544/5 and not regranted, while its estates reverted to the Dean and Chapter of Durham.
+The college buildings were again surrendered to the crown in March 1544/5 and not regranted, while its estates reverted to the Dean and Chapter of Durham.
 The buildings were briefly occupied as a private hall by Walter Wright, Archdeacon of Oxford and later Vice-Chancellor of the university, but they then fell into disrepair, and are described colourfully by Anthony Wood as "canilia lustra" (dog kennels).

+Trinity College

 In 1546, half of the college's grove, having been leased to St Bernard's College, Oxford, for some time, was granted along with St Bernard's to Christ Church.
 The garden would eventually become part of the original site of St John's College, Oxford, upon its foundation in 1555.

-On 20 February 1554/5 the remainder of the site, having been redistributed in 1553 to private owners (Dr George Owen of Godstow and William Martyn of Oxford) was sold to self-made politician Thomas Pope, who used them to found Trinity College 16 days later.
+In 1553, the buildings and the remaining grounds of Durham College were granted by King Edward VI to Dr George Owen of Godstow and William Martyn of Oxford, who sold them on 20 February 1554/5 to self-made politician Thomas Pope.
+16 days later, Pope used them to found Trinity College.
 Durham College was originally dedicated to the Virgin Mary, St Cuthbert, and the Trinity, and it is thought that Trinity College took its name from the last element of this dedication.

 Legacy

-The college's name is preserved in the Durham Quadrangle of Trinity College.
-The east range of the Durham College quadrangle largely survives, including 15th century stained glass in the Old Library on the first floor.
-Elements of 14th century fabric also survive on the opposite side of the quad, at either end of the 17th-century hall, with some 15th and 16th century stained glass.

-On its foundation in 1832, the University of Durham positioned itself as the successor of Durham College.
-Charles Thorp, first warden of Durham University, wrote: